 What if the Perpetrator That Abused Me is Dead?
 Do I Still Have Legal Options?

 There is a common misconception that if a perpetrator is dead that, 1.
 The survivor does not have legal options and, 2.
 There is no longer a safety risk to the public.
 Typically, neither of these claims are true.
 Even if the perpetrator is dead, survivors can usually still take legal action.
 A survivor’s lawsuit may provide evidence needed to substantiate the experience of other victims.
-Additionally, if the abuse was covered up by an institution (university, corporation, etc.) taking legal action may prevent the institution from continuing to cover-up abuse by other perpetrators.
+Additionally, if the abuse was covered up by an institution (Catholic church,university, corporation, etc.) taking legal action may prevent the institution from continuing to cover up sexual abuse by other perpetrators.

 I’m Not Sure If I Qualify to Take Action Under Any Current Laws.
 What Should I Do?